RippeLab/ALT-FISH/README.md

 * automatically reads in and processes .TIF image stacks for extraction of image features
 * optimal focus volume determination to remove empty frames and identify out-of-focus positions
 * data reduction by z-projection for subsequent 2D segmentation procedures
-* segmentation of cell nuclei (comprising adjustable size-filter)
+* segmentation of cell nuclei (comprising adjustable size filter and removal of border nuclei)
 * segmentation of spots within the segmented nuclear areas
 * quantification of:
   * whole image parameters (optimal z-volume, background estimates)